 If your looking for Rewards you get for playing ranked in Overwatch check our topic too.

-- Overwatch Season 11 Started on July 1 and ends somewhere in September we don't know the exact date yet.
+- Overwatch Season 13 Started on November 1 and ends in January we don't know the exact date yet.

 - Overwatch Season 10 started on 1 May 2018 and ends in July 1